sammcanany/clothing-store-ecommerce/QUICKSTART.md

    - Go to the GitHub page
    - Click the green "Code" button
    - Click "Download ZIP"
-   - Find the ZIP file in your Downloads folder
+   - Find the ZIP file in your Downloads folder (will be named something like `clothing-store-ecommerce-main.zip`)
-   - Double-click to unzip it
+   - Double-click to unzip it (creates a folder like `clothing-store-ecommerce-main`)
+   - You can rename it to something simpler if you want (e.g., "my-store")
-   - Move the unzipped folder to an easy location like:
+   - Move the unzipped folder to an easy location like your Desktop
-     - Mac: `/Users/YourName/Desktop/Jack's E-Commerce Site`
-     - Windows: `C:\Users\YourName\Desktop\Jack's E-Commerce Site`
-     - Linux: `/home/YourName/Desktop/Jack's E-Commerce Site`

 2. If you received this as a folder:
    - Move it to an easy location (like your Desktop)